Ap6pack/PDF-Search-Plus/README.md

   - `pdf_id`: Foreign key to pdf_files
   - `page_number`: Page number
   - `ocr_text`: Text extracted via OCR

+- **tags**: Stores document tags for categorization
+  - `id`: Primary key
+  - `name`: Tag name
+  - `color`: Tag color (hex code)
+  - `created_at`: Timestamp when the tag was created

+- **categories**: Stores hierarchical document categories
+  - `id`: Primary key
+  - `name`: Category name
+  - `parent_id`: Foreign key to parent category (for hierarchical structure)
+  - `created_at`: Timestamp when the category was created

+- **pdf_tags**: Many-to-many relationship between PDFs and tags
+  - `pdf_id`: Foreign key to pdf_files
+  - `tag_id`: Foreign key to tags
+  - `created_at`: Timestamp when the relationship was created

+- **pdf_categories**: Many-to-many relationship between PDFs and categories
+  - `pdf_id`: Foreign key to pdf_files
+  - `category_id`: Foreign key to categories
+  - `created_at`: Timestamp when the relationship was created

 ### Search Functionality

 The application provides robust search capabilities:

-- **LIKE-based Search**: Uses SQL LIKE operator with wildcards for flexible text matching
+- **Optimized Full-Text Search**: Uses FTS5 virtual tables with porter stemming for fast and accurate text matching
-- **Full-Text Search Tables**: The database includes FTS5 virtual tables for potential future optimization:
-  - **fts_content**: FTS5 virtual table for PDF text
-  - **fts_ocr**: FTS5 virtual table for OCR text
+- **Tag-Based Search**: Find documents by assigned tags with options for ANY or ALL tag matching
+- **Category-Based Organization**: Browse documents by hierarchical categories
+- **Combined Search**: Search by text content and tags simultaneously

 ### Indexes

-The database includes indexes for better performance:
+The database includes optimized indexes for better performance:

-- Indexes on `pdf_id` columns for faster joins
+- Compound indexes on `pdf_id` and `page_number` for faster joins
-- Indexes on text columns for faster searching
+- Specialized indexes for text columns for faster searching
 - Indexes on file name and path for faster lookups
+- Indexes for tag and category relationships

 ## Performance Optimizations

-- **Caching**: The application caches PDF pages, search results, and images to improve performance
+- **Memory-Aware Caching**: The application monitors system memory and adapts cache size dynamically
+- **Optimized FTS5 Search**: Uses porter stemming and prefix matching for faster and more accurate searches
 - **Memory Management**: Large PDFs are processed in a streaming fashion to reduce memory usage
 - **Batch Processing**: Images are processed in batches to limit memory consumption
-- **Optimized Search**: SQL LIKE with wildcards for reliable and flexible text searching
+- **Time-Based Cache Expiration**: Automatically expires cached items after a specified time
 - **Pagination**: Search results are paginated to handle large result sets efficiently

 ## Security Features

-- **Input Validation**: All user inputs are validated before processing
+- **Enhanced Input Validation**: All user inputs are validated with comprehensive checks
-- **Path Validation**: File paths are validated to prevent path traversal attacks
+- **Secure Path Validation**: File paths are validated to prevent path traversal attacks
+- **Secure Temporary Files**: Temporary files are created with proper permissions and cleanup
-- **Sanitization**: Text is sanitized to prevent XSS and other injection attacks
+- **Text Sanitization**: All text is sanitized to prevent XSS and other injection attacks
-- **SQL Injection Protection**: Parameterized queries are used to prevent SQL injection
+- **SQL Injection Protection**: Parameterized queries are used throughout the application
+- **Memory Pressure Detection**: The application monitors and responds to system memory pressure

 ## Contributing